 HVAC service manager, $71,176 average salary

-- Florida: Hurricanes, educational and healthcare buildings.
+- Florida: Hurricanes, education and healthcare locations.

-- California: Wildfires, transportation, energy and utility projects.
+- California: Wildfires, transportation, energy and utility updates.

 - Texas: Hurricanes, energy, utility and other infrastructure upgrades.